Risk assessment: Dynamic risk assessment

 During an emergency response, the situation and hazards are often inherently less predictable than for planned activities (non-linear).
 In general, if the situation and hazards are predictable (linear), standard operating procedures should deal with them adequately.
 In some emergencies, this may also hold true, with the preparation and trained responses being adequate to manage the situation.
 In these situations, the operator can manage risk without outside assistance, or with the assistance of a backup team who are prepared and available to step in at short notice.

 Other emergencies occur where there is no previously planned protocol, or when an outsider group is brought in to handle the situation, and they are not specifically prepared for the scenario that exists but must deal with it without undue delay.
 Examples include police, fire department, disaster response, and other public service rescue teams.
 In these cases, ongoing risk assessment by the involved personnel can advise appropriate action to reduce risk.
 HM Fire Services Inspectorate has defined dynamic risk assessment (DRA) as:

 The continuous assessment of risk in the rapidly changing circumstances of an operational incident, in order to implement the control measures necessary to ensure an acceptable level of safety.

 Dynamic risk assessment is the final stage of an integrated safety management system that can provide an appropriate response during changing circumstances.
 It relies on experience, training and continuing education, including effective debriefing to analyse not only what went wrong, but also what went right, and why, and to share this with other members of the team and the personnel responsible for the planning level risk assessment.

 Fields of application

 The application of risk assessment procedures is common in a wide range of fields, and these may have specific legal obligations, codes of practice, and standardised procedures.
 Some of these are listed here.

 General human health

-There are many resources that provide human health risk information:
+Many resources provide human health risk information:

 The National Library of Medicine provides risk assessment and regulation information tools for a varied audience.
 These include: